Menu Close

 Constance Crompton, Canada Research Chair in Digital Humanities, University of Ottawa

-Koenraad Claes, Anglia Ruskin University
+Koenraad Claes, Anglia Ruskin University; Cambridge University

 Linda K. Hughes, Addie Levy Professor of Literature, Texas Christian University